sblauth/cashocs/docs/source/demos/optimal_control/heat_equation/doc_heat_equation.rst

 Here, :math:`(y_d)_k` is an approximation of the desired state at time :math:`t_k`.

-Let us now investigate how to solve this problem with cashocs.
+Let us now investigate how to solve this problem with CASHOCS.

 Implementation